What is the Difference Between Offensive and Defensive Security

 • Empire: A post-exploitation agent with secure communications.

-Defensive cyber security focuses on building and maintaining resilient systems that prevent, detect, and respond to threats.
+Defensive cyber security focuses on building and maintaining resilient systems that prevent, detect, and respond to threats primarily after an incident occurs.

 How We Defend (Defensively) Today

-• Extended Detection & Response (XDR): A holistic approach that integrated centralized detection, investigations, and response capabilities
+• Extended Detection & Response (XDR): A holistic approach that integrates centralized detection, investigations, and response capabilities.

 • SOAR Platforms: Automate responses to ongoing attacks.